 If the approach you are undertaking doesn’t incorporate this systems thinking perspective, expect troubles.
 If your approach requires that people need to be a certain way (e.g., commitment, focus, openness, respect and courage), you must ask yourself “what will happen if they don’t have these qualities?”
 You should not be surprised if you don’t get the results the approach purports.
 In this situation you should also ask “how can I change the system so as to encourage these values?”

 Because FLEX is based on systems thinking, how people learn and change is incorporated into its guidance.
 When applying FLEX, it is important to see how people react to it.
-Some of this is in the ability of the coach to interact with people (see What to say when someone just doesn’t get it).
+Some of this is in the ability of the coach to interact with people (see What to say when someone just doesn’t get it) in the Appendix for more).
 This is one of the reasons that FLEX is designed to be used in a step-wise manner attending to the culture of the organization.